bebenlebricolo/events-manager/trunk/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.9.0.1 =
+* fixed the & operator in category search attribute not working correctly in MultiSite Global Tables mode
+* added fix/workaround for any code that changes the timezone from WP's UTC timezone during runtime

 = 5.9 =
 * fixes applied to 5.8.1.2 merged into dev version